pankajbatra/foodie/README.md

 * Functional UI/UX design is needed.
 You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.
 * Write unit and e2e tests.

-* Ruby version: 2.7.0
-* Rails Version:6.0.2.2

-* System dependencies:

-* Configuration:

-* Database creation:

-* Database initialization:

-* How to run the test suite:
+* How to run the test suite: rspec --format doc

-* Services (job queues, cache servers, search engines, etc.):

-* Deployment instructions:
+* Deployment instructions: bundle exec cap production deploy